resolvingarchitecture/bitcoin-client-java/README.md

 BitcoinService is designed to work with the RA Service Bus.
 It sends and expects to receive messages using it.
 It currently depends on the ra.http.HTTPService running as a client only (for local Bitcoin node RPC).

 [BitcoinJ](https://bitcoinj.org/) was evaluated to be embedded in the service.
-It creates a Bitcoin node implemented in Java on your machine and connects out using DNS (TCP), HTTP, and Tor on its own terms.
+It creates an SPV Bitcoin node implemented in Java on your machine and connects out using DNS (TCP), HTTP, and Tor on its own terms.
 This is undesirable with this Bitcoin Client as a service as this should be the integrator's choice while also supporting a full/pruned node locally without having to maintain the Java code in-sync with future Bitcoin work (what if BitcoinJ becomes stagnant).